Green-2/BloomFilterClassProject/README.md

 ```

 As you can see, the `@Benchmark` annotated method does one single thing : add a float to a bloom filter's bit array,
 and then "consumes" the filter.
-Essentially, this prevents Java's runtime environment to handle the object, which prevents
+Essentially, this prevents Java's runtime environment to handle the
-any useless computation time done by the latter.
+bloomFilter object, which prevents any useless computation time done by the latter.

 ### Results